 Helen Evans, DVM, and Cornelia Porter, DVM are on staff for advanced and referral veterinary dental and oral surgery needs.

 Why Is Dental Care So Important?

 Just like us, our animal companions need diligent dental care to maintain a healthy mouth.
 When plaque is allowed to build up and harden on the teeth it becomes tartar and can cause inflammation of the gums and breakdown of tissue and bone.
 This can make it painful for your pet to eat and can even eventually cause tooth loss.

 Gum disease, also called periodontal disease, is extremely common in pets, with 80% of dogs and 70% of cats affected by age three.
 This is because most pets don’t have their teeth brushed every day, allowing plaque-forming bacteria to multiply.
 Fortunately, you can watch for signs of gum disease at home.
-If you notice any of the signs below, please call your veterinarian – it may be time for a professional dental cleaning.
+If you notice any of the signs below, please call your veterinarian – it may be time for a professional pet dental cleaning in Farragut, TN.

 Professional Cleanings and Extraction

 We recommend dental cleanings at least once a year to prevent the spread of harmful plaque-forming bacteria and support oral health.
 A professional cleaning must be done under anesthesia because, unfortunately, our pets donot sit still in a chair and let use thoroughly explore their mouths.
 Most gum disease lurks underneath the gum line and it is impossible to clean this area on an awake dog or cat, so performing the procedure under anesthesia allows your veterinarian to reach the “root” of the problem.